wilcer1/War-assignment/README.md

 # Before playing the game!
 If you only wants to play the game, follow this step:
-Bofore running the game install playsound by writing "pip install playsound" in the directory where the game is placed.
+Before running the game install playsound by writing "pip install playsound" in the directory where the game is placed.

 If you want to play the game and make tests on our program, follow this step:
 To install everything you need, write "pip install -r requirements.txt" in the directory where the game is placed.